What is chlamydia?

 Burning with urination

 Symptoms that might indicate a serious or life-threatening condition

 In some cases, advanced chlamydia infection can lead to serious, even life-threatening conditions.
 This includes pelvic inflammatory disease and pelvic abscess.
 Seek immediate medical care for potentially serious symptoms including:

 Abdominal, pelvic, or lower back pain that can be severe

 Pain with movement or sexual intercourse

-Chlamydia infection can also be passed from an infected mother to her baby during vaginal delivery and can lead to eye infection, blindness, and pneumonia in the newborn.
-If you are experiencing symptoms or you are concerned about chlamydia, it’s important to contact a medical professional.
+Chlamydia infection can also be passed from an infected mother to her baby during vaginal delivery.
+This can lead to eye infection, blindness, and pneumonia in the newborn.
+If you are experiencing symptoms or you are concerned about chlamydia, it’s important to contact a healthcare provider.

 What causes chlamydia?

-Chlamydia is caused by a bacterial infection of the genital tract by the bacterium Chlamydia trachomatis.
-Chlamydia is passed from one person to another during sexual contact that involves vaginal, oral, or anal sex.
-Chlamydia infection can also be passed from an infected mother to her baby during vaginal delivery.
+A bacterial infection of the genitals (and cervix in women) causes chlamydia.
+The bacterium, Chlamydia trachomatis, is responsible for the infection.
+The infection passes from one person to another during sexual contact that involves vaginal, oral or anal sex.
+An infected mother can also pass the infection to her baby during vaginal delivery.